-The recursions of \cref{thm:variational-backward-hjb} and \cref{thm:bayesian-forward-recursion} are parametrized by the time-marginals of the variational posterior.
+The recursions of \cref{thm:variational-backward-hjb} and \cref{thm:bayesian-forward-recursion} are parametrized by the time-marginals of the variational posterior, which are of course unavailable.
 This problem is circumvented by the fixed-point equations of \cref{prop:iterative-backward-smoother,prop:iterative-forward-smoother}.
 Furthermore, the notion of variational filtering is discussed in \cref{sec:variational-filtering}.
 In particular, the preceeding analysis suggests that the optimal variational filter is in general of time-complexity $O(T^2)$.
 This leads to the notion of \emph{sub-optimal} variational filtering, which is of time-compelxity $O(T)$.
 Another problem is that the value functional recursions are intractable in general.
 This is briefly discussed in \cref{sec:intractable-value-functionals}, where the fact that $\ForwardRepresenter_t$ is an unnormalized density is used together with variational inference to obtain an approximation.
 This procedure is shown to recover the filter proposed by \citet{Courts2021}.

-Additionally, in \cref{sec:jump-gauss-markov} the methodology is studied in a jump-Gauss Markov systems when the a posterior distribution of the state and jump processes is approximated as independendent Markov processes.
-In this case the value functional recursions are tractable.
-The sub-optimal filter and the fixed-point iterations are studied in simulations and are found to give reasonable results.
+Additionally, two case studies are given where the value functional recursions are indeed tractable.
+In \cref{sec:jump-gauss-markov} jump-Gauss Markov systems are studied when the a posterior distribution of the state and jump processes is approximated as independendent Markov processes and in \cref{sec:logpolynomial} a Gauss--Markov model with log-polynomial likelihoods is examined under a Gauss--Markov constraint.